-Our elegant range of free resume templates is an ideal choice for those of you with plenty of work experience already under your belt.
+Our elegant range of free professional resume templates is an ideal choice for those of you with plenty of work experience already under your belt.
 These templates have been designed to be clean-cut and straight to the point.
 They are structured to guide the reader’s eye so you can impress recruiters without overwhelming them with too much information all at once.

 We understand that you want to get over to your prospective employer how much experience you have.
-Our elegant designs will help you to deliver that message and show how perfect you are for this position without any unnecessary flourish or distracting frills.
+Our professional designs will help you to deliver that message and show how perfect you are for this position without any unnecessary flourish or distracting frills.

 A great tip here is to remember that hiring managers are busy people.
 To make it easier for them to reach you remember to hyperlink your email address so that you’re only one click away.
 Take a look at our elegant range of templates below: